Instructions for Graduates

 available for graduates as they line up for the procession.
 Programs are

 available for guests at the arena entrances.
-Any on-campus student who does
+Any student who does

 not attend the commencement ceremony and wants a program sent with their